 Testing for allergies

 Introducing foods one by one is the best way to get started with weaning, however, if there is a high risk of allergy e.g. eczema, then it may make sense to get your baby allergy tested before you do this but do not allow this to delay weaning progressing.
-This could involve either a skin prick test or blood test.
+This could involve either a skin prick test or a blood test.